-Name Title - Brief description of the reat idea you intend to develop at the institute: Work phone Work email Summer phone Summer email (Optional) Work-related website/blog, and/or social media links/handles: School Name Phone Website Name of School District (must be located in Pierce, Snohomish, or King County, Washington): District Address Anticipated Reach Number of indivi dual students you teach (total across all classes/clubs/etc.) Number of class (e.g. primary grades) es with unique students: de educators will likely be 1, while high school educators may have several) Number of collemnaterials you de agues in your school district that you intend to train/mentor or share the resour- velop through this institute: ces and Science Kit Materials Will you leverage an ex back to your district for Leverage existin Create a new sy Distribution sting system or create one to ensure equitable access to the materials that you use by you and your colleagues? g system/library stem/library u bring
+Name Title Brief description of the reat idea you intend to develop at the institute: Work phone Work email Summer phone Summer email (Optional) Work-related website/blog, and/or social media links/handles: School Name Phone Website Name of School District (must be located in Pierce, Snohomish, or King County, Washington): District Address Anticipated Reach Number of indivi dual students you teach (total across all classes/clubs/etc.) Number of class (e.g. primary grades) es with unique students: de educators will likely be 1, while high school educators may have several) agues in your school district that you intend to train/mentor or share the resource velop through this institute: s and sting system or create one to ensure equitable access to the materials that you use by you and your colleagues? g system/library oring